What Is a Basin?

 - Remove leaves in the fall.
 Leaf build-up will reduce capacity and smother plantings.

+Find additional maintenance information and common problems and solutions.
 With adequate maintenance, basins can last indefinitely.

 Stormwater Management Manual